Right-wing populism: Brazil

-In Brazil, right-wing populism began to rise roughly around the time Dilma Rousseff won the 2014 presidential election.
-In the Brazilian general election of 2014, Levy Fidelix, from the Brazilian Labour Renewal Party, presented himself with a conservative speech and, according to him, the only right-wing candidate.
-He spoke for traditional family values and opposed abortion, legalization of marijuana, and same-sex marriage and proposed that homosexual individuals be treated far away from the good citizens' and workers' families.
+In Brazil right-wing populism began to rise roughly around the time Dilma Rousseff won the 2014 presidential election.
+In the 2014 general election, Levy Fidelix, from the Brazilian Labour Renewal Party, presented himself with a conservative speech and, according to him, the only right-wing candidate.
+He spoke for traditional family values and opposed abortion, legalisation of cannabis, and same-sex marriage and proposed that homosexual individuals should be treated far away from the good citizens' and workers' families.
 In the first round of the general election, Fidelix received 446,878 votes, representing 0.43% of the popular vote.
 Fidelix ranked 7th out of 11 candidates.
-In the second round, Fidelix supported candidate Aécio Neves.
+In the second round Fidelix supported Aécio Neves.

-In addition, according to the political analyst of the Inter-Union Department of Parliamentary Advice, Antônio Augusto de Queiroz, the National Congress elected in 2014 may be considered the most conservative since the "re-democratization" movement, noting an increase in the number of parliamentarians linked to more conservative segments, such as ruralists, the military, the police, and the religious right.
+In addition, according to the political analyst of the Inter-Union Department of Parliamentary Advice, Antônio Augusto de Queiroz, the National Congress elected in 2014 may be considered the most conservative since the "re-democratisation" movement, noting an increase in the number of parliamentarians linked to more conservative segments, such as ruralists, the military, the police and the religious right.
 The subsequent economic crisis of 2015 and investigations of corruption scandals led to a right-wing movement that sought to rescue fiscally and socially conservative ideas in opposition to the left-wing policies of the Workers' Party.
 At the same time, right-libertarians, such as those that make up the Free Brazil Movement, emerged among many others.
 For Manheim (1952), within a single real generation, there may be several generations which he called "differentiated and antagonistic".
-For him, it is not the common birth date that marks a generation, though it matters, but rather the historical moment in which they live in common.
+For him, it is not the common birth date that marks a generation, although it matters, but rather the historical moment in which they live in common.
 In this case, the historical moment was the impeachment of Dilma Rousseff.
 They can be called the "post-Dilma generation".